alsash110/comm-2216-obs/docs/audiosetup.md

 ### Boosting Volume Beyond the Volume Bar

+In the event that your volume for a given source is too quiet even with the volume bar at its max, follow these next steps to manually increase the volume beyond the limit of the volume bar.

-1) Click on the settings icon for the any source (it doesn’t have to be for the source you’re looking to adjust) and select *Advanced Audio Properties*.
+1. Click on the settings icon for the any source (it doesn’t have to be for the source you’re looking to adjust) and select *Advanced Audio Properties*.

 ![Advanced audio properties](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/audio_advanced_audio_properties.png?raw=true "Advanced audio properties")

-2) In the *Advanced Audio Properties* window, increase the value under *Volume* for your desired source until it’s at the desired volume level.
+2. In the *Advanced Audio Properties* window, increase the value under *Volume* for your desired source until it’s at the desired volume level.

 ![Further increase volume](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/audio_advanced_audio_volume.png?raw=true "Further increase volume")